martinduguey/martinduguey/README.md

 ### Hi there 👋

-**martinduguey/martinduguey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on machine learning for unstructured meshes and spaces discretizations on a steady Euler's problem at ONERA (6 months internship).
 <!-- - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...